squantrill/documentation/administrator/authenticator.md

 );
 ```

-and then set the parameters according to the authenticator documentation below ('key_1' and 'key_2' can be safely
+Set the parameters according to the authenticator documentation below ('key_1' and 'key_2' can be safely
 removed, they are just examples for the structure of the file).

 ## Kimai